jst-build/jst/examples/cpp-tutorial/README.md

 Again, the `-v` flags shows that the executed compile and linker commands are now using the cross-compiler `["aarch64-linux-gnu-g++", ...]`.

+### Summary: Stage 1

+In this tutorial stage, you learned how to set up a C++ project with a toolchain and how to build a simple C++ binary.
+Furthermore, you have understood that the build can be parameterized by specifying supported configuration variables.

 ## Stage 2: Library dependencies and project settings

 This stage extends the previous one by adding a library target as a dependency